ChristineReffo/frontend-nanodegree-arcade-game/README.md

 ### Installing

-The game can be accessed by clicking the following link: https://christinereffo.github.io/.

 The code can be accessed, forked and cloned here: https://github.com/ChristineReffo/frontend-nanodegree-arcade-game

+The index.html file needs to be opened in a browser to play the game

 ### Dependencies